-Although demand for healthcare is increasing in many parts of the world, this demand isn’t always being met.
-Whether it’s health services struggling to meet the needs of ageing populations or rural patients not having access to local services, there’s often a shortfall in supply.
-Patients also expect better outcomes than health service can necessarily deliver.
+Although demand for healthcare is increasing in many parts of the world, it isn’t always being met.
+Whether it’s health services struggling to meet the needs of ageing populations or rural patients without access to local services, there’s often a shortfall in supply.
+Patients also expect better outcomes than health services may be able to deliver.

-Artificial intelligence (AI) could be part of the solution.
-AI technologies could help to improve access to care, improve outcomes and make better use of physician time.
+Artificial intelligence (AI) may be part of the solution.
+AI technologies could help increase access to care, improve outcomes, and make better use of a physician’s time.
 But there are many barriers to adoption of AI in the healthcare industry.
-These include the difficulty of assembling the digital data AI needs, as well as a lack of AI workers right across the world.
+These include the difficulty of assembling the digital data AI needs, as well as a lack of AI workers across the world.

 Patchy digital data